jann-amh/HabibiTeaTime/README.md

 			Color
 		</td>
 		<td>
-			This cmd sends a message with the color of your name
+			This cmd sends a message with the color of your name.
 		</td>
 	<tr>
 		<td>
 			Help
 		</td>
 		<td>
-			This cmd gives you a link to this repository
+			This cmd gives you a link to this repository.
 		</td>
 	</tr>
 	<tr>